 Code of practice on equal pay

-- The right to equal pay
+- Right to equal pay

-- The elimination of pay inequality
+- Elimination of pay inequality

 The Code is legally admissible in evidence in proceedings before the courts, the Workplace Relations Commission, and the Labour Court.

 Employers can get help in the Code on how to identify pay inequality and how to eliminate it.
 There is information on how to conduct a pay review which incorporates a rational and objective job evaluation model.

 The Code sets out that you should raise a complaint if you think you are not being paid equal pay for their like work.
 This should be done internally at first before proceeding if necessary to the Workplace Relations Commission or Courts.
 See more on ‘Making a claim for equal pay’ below.